- What are the terms of the UC Open Access Policy and what do I have to do?

 Can faculty members make their work open access if it has copyrighted images in it?

 In some cases yes, and in some cases no — it depends on whether you had to sign an agreement to get access to the image you used.
 If you didn’t, because the image is in the public domain or your use of it was fair use, then the work can be made publicly accessible with the image included.
 If you did sign an agreement, review the agreement to see if it allows broad use of the image as long as it is in the context of the article.
 If the terms of the agreement would not permit public access to the image in the context of the article, you have a few options:

 - Contact the other party to the agreement to get permission;

-- Get a copy of the image from a different source, or depending on your discipline, see if there is a different image that will meet your needs;
+- Get a different copy of the image from a different source with better terms, or depending on your discipline, see if there is a different image that will meet your needs;

 - Deposit a version of the article that does not include the images so that readers can still read your argument/analysis; readers unfamiliar with the images who want to fully understand your arguments will need to get the version of record through other channels;

 - Opt out of the policy for that article by visiting the waiver and addendum page.

 If you need help determining what rights you have, contact us.

 Looking for the old longer FAQ?
 We’ve archived it.